9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 5. EasyGen: the copy-paste sibling with a famous founder

 EasyGen is RedactAI's closest philosophical sibling on publishing: you post by hand, except here it is a stated conviction rather than a missing feature.
-Founded in 2024 by creator Ruben Hassid (100M+ LinkedIn views; the pitch is "Write LinkedIn posts like creators with 100M+ views"), it ships a content calendar, creator search, trending-topic intelligence from Reddit, X, Google and Perplexity, voice notes, and a Chrome extension for drafting inside LinkedIn (4.7/5 on the Chrome Web Store).
+It was founded in 2024 by creator Ruben Hassid (100M+ LinkedIn views; the pitch is "Write LinkedIn posts like creators with 100M+ views").

-Coming from RedactAI, what changes.
+What you trade coming over.
 The generation engine carries a creator's editorial taste and a much bigger public footprint, and the price carries it too: not published on easygen.io as of June 2026, with third-party reviews reporting ~$59.99/mo (annual ~$49.99), roughly five Essentials for a tool that still will not publish for you.
-Its anti-automation claim ("this crushes your reach," verbatim) ships without published data; our measurements on API-published posts show no such penalty, and we say that as the competitor with the research program, so check both claims yourself.

 Strong: generation with creator pedigree, trending-topic intelligence, active public presence.
 Watch for: manual publishing, pricing not public, no analytics.